Basset Fauve de Bretagne: Appearance

 The Basset Fauve de Bretagne is a smallish hound, built along the same lines as the Basset Hound, but lighter all through and longer in the leg.
-Wire-coated, the coat is very harsh to the touch, dense, red-wheaten or fawn.
+Wire-coated, the coat is very harsh to the touch, dense, red-wheaten or fawn, sometimes with white markings on the chest.
 They measure 32 – 38 cm in height and weigh between 36 - 40 lbs but due to the historically controversial practice of registering mixed litters of Griffon and Basset Fauves, sometimes a litter of bassets will produce dogs with long legs.
 They have coarse, dense fur which may require stripping.
 Although their coat repels dirt and does not mat easily, they still require weekly combing and brushing.
 The hair on the ears is shorter, finer and darker than that on the coat.
 The ears just reach the end of the nose rather than trailing on the ground and should be pleated.
 They should have dark eyes and nose and ideally no crook on the front legs.
 The French standard says these are the shortest backed of all the basset breeds so they generally do not appear as exaggerated as the British Basset.